 According to lore, masala chai’s history began thousands of years ago in an ancient royal court.
 Some legends say it was created 9,000 years ago, while others claim it was 5,000 years ago.
 There are stories that the court was located in what is now India, while others attribute masala chai to Thai origins.
 Regardless, it is said that a king created it as a cleansing, vivifying Ayurvedic beverage.

 Even early on, masala chai was made with a wide range of spices and prepared with many different methods.
 It was served either hot or cold as a remedy for mild ailments.
 At the time, the spicy-sweet drink did not contain any tea leaves and was caffeine-free.

 Mass Popularity in India

-In some areas, people drink an average of about four small cups of chai per day.
-A popular time for chai is an afternoon snack at around 4 o'clock in the afternoon.
-This snack may include savory treats like samosas, pakoras, farsan (Gujarati snacks) and nashta (savory breakfast foods that double as snack foods).
+In some areas, people drink an average of four small cups of chai per day.
+A popular time for chai is around 4 p.m. with an afternoon snack.
+This snack may include savory treats like samosas, pakoras, farsan (Gujarati snacks), and nashta (savory breakfast foods that double as snack foods).

 As the worldwide popularity of masala chai grew, so did the number of variations of it.
 For example:

 In America, the ingredients and preparation methods aren’t the only variations.
-The name "masala chai" shifted to "chai" or even "chai tea".'Since "masala chai" means "spiced tea", "chai" means, simply, "tea".
+Over the years, the name "masala chai" shifted to "chai" or even "chai tea."
+This is a bit misleading, however.
+Since "masala chai" means "spiced tea", "chai" simply means "tea".
 Worse yet, "chai tea" would translate to "tea tea".